 - the CGCT;

-- the General Rules of Public Accounting (Règlement Général sur la Comptabilité Publique) ("RGCP" 1962);
+- the General Rules of Public Accounting ("RGCP" 1962);

-- finance laws;
+- finance acts;

 - the applicable accounting instructions:

-- M14: accounting of communes and EPCIs;
+- M14: accounting of towns and EPCIs;

-- M4: accounting of Local Industrial and Commercial Public Services (Services Publics Locaux Industriels et Commerciaux) ("SPIC").
-This is broken down into several nomenclatures including M43, which frames the SMTC (accounting for local urban passenger transport).
+- M4: accounting of Local Industrial and Commercial Public Services ("SPIC").
+This is broken down into several nomenclatures including M43, which frames the SMTC (accounting for local urban passenger transit).

-- codifying instruction 11-022-M0 of 16 December 2011 on the collection of revenue by local authorities and local public institutions.
+- codifying instruction 11-022-M0 of 16 December 2011 on the collection of receipts by territorial communities and local public institutions.